mosharraf-hossain/team_riders/README.md

 JSON files in the `predicting_files` and `training_files` folders inside the project directory.

 # Data format:
-For this project, we used real-time data from the Numenta Anomaly Benchmark (NAB).
+For this project, we used two datasets.

+1. We used real-time data from the Numenta Anomaly Benchmark (NAB).
 We have taken the tweet count of Google per hour as numerical sequences, which are stored inside the JSON files.
 Example of a JSON file within the `training_files` and `predicting_files` folder.

 According to the dataset, we used a total of 32 hours (16 hours for training and 16 hours for predicting) of data where the beginning time was 01.03.2015 at 12 am and the end time was 01.03.2015 at 4 pm for training data and also the beginning time was 02.03.2015 at 12 am and the end time was 02.03.2015 at 4 pm for predicting data.

 Below we give our data sequences where the sequences are in JSON files.
 We keep our dataset in two individual folders which are `training_files` (for training data where 4 files) and `predicting_files` (for predicting data where also 4 files).

 For example, an hourly sequence has a list of 12 numerical values per hour: [14, 14, 9, 13, 7, 7, 5, 13, 11, 7, 9, 9].
 Our JSON structure is like the data given below:

-If you want to visit the dataset then just click the link. https://github.com/numenta/NAB/blob/master/data/realTweets/Twitter_volume_GOOG.csv
+If you want to visit the dataset then just click the [link](https://github.com/numenta/NAB/blob/master/data/realTweets/Twitter_volume_GOOG.csv)

 ```json